» Summer School

 Students are expected to interact with other students, the instructor, and any teaching assistants or technical support staff enrolled in the course, just as they would be expected to do in a traditional classroom setting.
 Because online courses contain a combination of communication channels, some public and some private, such as e-mail, instant messaging, discussion forums, and chat rooms, inappropriate conduct in these channels is not allowed.
 Examples of inappropriate conduct that are never permitted include sexually harassing language, racially or ethnically degrading language, profanity, and verbally abusive language.
 Evidence of any of these is grounds for dismissal from the course by the Assistant Dean for Distance Education.
 In general, the discussion of personal matters, such as questioning a grade, is inappropriate for public forums.
 These matters may be addressed privately through e-mail, provided none of the conduct listed above occurs in that communication.
 Students withdrawn from a course by the Assistant Dean for Distance Education may appeal for reinstatement to the Office of the Vice President for Academic Affairs.

 Instructors reserve the right to require students who are taking online classes to take exams in person as outlined in the syllabus at pre-approved proctoring sites.
 If an instructor requires remote proctoring, he or she will announce it in the syllabus the first week of the course.
-The complete Remote Proctoring policy can be found in the 2013-14 Academic Catalogue, p.
-40-41.
+The complete Remote Proctoring policy can be found in the Academic Catalogue, 2013-14 and later editions.

 Summer Jam!
 Music Camp